 Winter weather can make our usual journeys more difficult.
 However, there's plenty of advice available on how to stay safe when you're out and about.

-Before you set out, plan ahead - check the weather forecast, traffic and travel information in case of any disruption or delays - and make sure your mobile phone is fully charged.
+Before you set out, plan ahead - check the weather forecast, traffic updates and travel information in case of any disruption or delays - and make sure your mobile phone is fully charged.
 Tell someone where and when you're going, and when you expect to arrive.

 If you're driving, keep your fuel tank at least one quarter full in case of delays, and have an emergency kit in your car including an ice-scraper, de-icer, blanket or warm clothes, a shovel, torch, snacks and bottled water.